uv0xab/pytrait/README.md

 =======

 The project aims to support the *trait* approach to extend classes while do not hijack into their definitions.

-Besides, it should be type-checkable under modern python3 type checkers, e.g. mypy.
+We plan to make the this extension fully type-checkable under modern python3 type checkers, e.g. mypy.
+Unfortunately this is still under development.

 Installation
 ------------